 I have my BA and MA from NYU in Art History, with a double specialization in 17th Century Dutch & Flemish Painting and Ancient Roman Sculpture Groupings of Mars & Venus.
 The rigorous Art History program required that all students be proficient in film photography and darkroom work, so that we could photograph the works of art we were writing about for our theses.
 I furthered my photographic studies at Parson's and at the International Center for Photography in Manhattan.
 Before that I was a professional dancer in New York, specializing in jazz & tap, MTV Videos and off Broadway productions.
 I strive to continually learn about my craft, and each wedding, editorial and commercial assignment puts me in touch with a completely different set of aesthetics, situational circumstances and lighting challenges that I must solve.
 I bring my trained eye to your wedding and incorporate the aesthetics of your personalities & wedding vision into my individualized approach to your day.
 For example, if my couple is bubbly & bright, with a lighter wedding palette, I will capture their candids with a brighter aesthetic, and choose angles & lighting equipment that reflects that character.
 If my couple is more poetic & dramatic, I would choose a more Rembrandtian light for their creative portraits.

-Nothing makes me happier than having the opportunity to document love, whatever your pronoun, and whomever you love.
+Nothing makes me happier than having the opportunity to document love, whichever your pronoun, and whomever you love.
 I am grateful to live in this time period where gay marriage is legal.

 Discretion is of utmost importance to me!
 I am constantly moving and hunting for the best moments, most guests won't know I'm there and I'm known for being invisible and completely unobtrusive.
 The only time I am not ninja like is when I have to work with a videographer that doesn't have years of wedding experience.
 These videographers often stand in front of the couple during the bride prep, vows, first kiss, first dance and more, and the only way to get a clean shot without the videographer blocking the view is to stand next to them.
 I had a bride book me after she was at a wedding I photographed because of my discretion.
 She explained that she was worried that the photos would be terrible, because she never saw me.
 On the phone, she told me she was blown away when she saw the full set and couldn't believe I captured all of the moments and atmosphere while being invisible.